-The new company started operations at Jalis, expelled the Chinese miners to whom they allowed compensation of only seven This arbitrary and unjust procedure aroused hundred dollars. intense resentment among the Chinese, To'Raja, and his head-The company were supported by To'Gajah, the Sultan's This support increased the indignation of the territorial Chiefs who regarded To'Gajah as an interloper.
-Clifford arrived at Penjom he found the place seething with excite-He was informed that the Kapitan China of Lipis and lesser Chinese capitalists had spent thirty thousand dollars in developing the area, and that, with the advent of the company, this outlay was now lost and hundreds of miners thrown out of employment.
+The new company started operations at Jalis, expelled the Chinese miners to whom they allowed compensation of only seven hundred dollars.
+This arbitrary and unjust procedure aroused intense resentment among the Chinese, To'Raja, and his headmen.
+The company were supported by To'Gajah, the Sultan's favourite.
+This support increased the indignation of the territorial Chiefs who regarded To'Gajah as an interloper.
+Clifford arrived at Penjom he found the place seething with excitement.
+He was informed that the Kapitan China of Lipis and lesser Chinese capitalists had spent thirty thousand dollars in developing the area, and that, with the advent of the company, this outlay was now lost and hundreds of miners thrown out of employment.
 The Malays too suffered severely, as Malay gold workings had been taken over by the company without compensation.
 When the Orang Kaya of Lipis protested, a European assistant of the company drew a pistol and threatened to shoot him.

-•Appendix IV, Document No. 12.
+&lt;sup>1Appendix IV, Document No. 12.

-'The gold workings at Selinsing were pre-historic. d'Eredia (ca. 1599) mentioned Jelai as a gold-producing district (J. M. B. R. A. S., Vol. VIII. part I, p.
+&lt;sup>aThe gold workings at Selinsing were pre-historic. d'Eredia (ca. 1599) mentioned Jelai as a gold-producing district (J. M. B. R. A. S., Vol. VIII. part I, p.
 52).
 Abdullah Munshi made reference to the Jelai mines on the occasion of his visit to Pahang in 1838.